JuliaManifolds/LieGroups.jl/docs/src/groups/index.md

-# An overview of LIe groups
+# An overview of Lie groups

-# Alphabetical List of Lie groups
+# Alphabetical list of Lie groups

 | Group | Manifold | ``∘`` | Comment |
 |:------|:---------|:---------:|:------|